By proceeding with the purchase of this Mr Site product ('the Product') you agree to be legally bound by:

 The Customer will have the benefit of the full range of Mr Site's services ('the Services') as listed on uk.mrsite.com under the relevant column for the product they purchase - the services are detailed at on our shop page.
 The Services include web design, domain name, email, anti-virus protection and support.

-Should you request a refund, MrSite will proceed with a refund only if the refund is requested within the 30 day refund period, minus £10 payment for the cost of the domain name, which is a non-refundable purchase.
+MrSite can only provide you with a refund if it’s requested within the 30 day refund period, minus £10 for the cost of your domain name, which is a non-refundable purchase.

 The Services are provided to the Customer (Classic) for a current fee of £60 inclusive of VAT for one year (there is an additional fee to cover the costs of post and packing where applicable).
 At the expiration of one year the Customer can renew the Services provided by Mr Site for the current fee of £60 including VAT paid annually in advance.